Student Life

 Recent Productions Include:

-Class Representatives serve as liaisons between the student community and the CCS Administration.
+Class Representatives serve as liaisons between the student community and the CCS Administration, sharing feedback from a student perspective.
 Class Representatives are nominated by students and appointed by teachers and the CCS Administration.
 The Class Representatives and School Administrators engage in rational, loving conversations addressing issues concerning our classrooms, our culture, and our campus.

 Student Leadership roles also include planning and organizing events and activities in the life of the school.
-Students have the opportunity to serve on the following teams:
+The student leadership application process occurs in the spring for the upcoming school year.
+Students work with staff advisors to lead the following teams:

-Our annual retreats give students an opportunity to strengthen relationships with classmates, spend time outdoors enjoying God’s creation, and carve out time for considering how to grow in faith.
+Our annual retreats offer students the opportunity to strengthen relationships with their teachers and classmates, spend time outdoors enjoying God’s creation, consider their own faith journey, and have fun.

 Providing an Excellent Classical Education Founded upon a Biblical Worldview to Equip Students Spiritually, Academically, and Socially